 The statistics for asthma are enough to give anyone cause for concern.
 In Ireland, an estimated 470,000 people suffer from the condition – roughly 10 per cent of the population.
 In children, the incidences of asthma are even higher, at one in every five.

 1 in 5 children in Ireland, suffers from asthma.

-The prevalence of asthma also puts a considerable strain on the healthcare system and is responsible for 50,000 hospital admissions annually, a visit to Emergency Department every 26 minutes, and one fatality every week.
+The prevalence of asthma also puts a considerable strain on the healthcare system.
+Asthma is responsible for 50,000 hospital admissions annually.
+Similarly a visit to Emergency Department every 26 minutes, and one fatality every week.